What is the Voices of Freedom all about?

 I’d like to sponsor a Voices of Freedom event.
 What can I do to make it happen?

 Participation is simple.
-Your organization reserves a location to park the 36’ Mobile Recording Studio and you assist in scheduling five wartime veterans to be interviewed.
+Your organization reserves a location to park the 26’ Mobile Recording Studio and truck, and you assist in scheduling 3 – 5 wartime veterans to be interviewed.
 Contact us below to arrange for us to bring the RV to your event.